notN33T/random-seed/README.md

-# Random seed
+# Random seed package

-A lightweight package that provides any amount of randomized data.
+A lightweight package that provides any amount of sain/readable randomized data.
 You can use it to seed your database or for any other such purpose.

 ## Installing